 So, yes, Abraham did look ahead to the day when God would provide his own Son, the Son of God, as the one true offering for sin - on the cross.

-So the Jews said to him, “Fifty years you do not yet have and you discerned Abraham?”
-Jesus said to them, “Amen, amen I state to you, before Abraham ever came to be, I am!”
+So the Judeans said towards him, “Fifty years you do not yet have and you discerned Abraham?”
+Jesus said to them, “Amen, amen I state to you, before Abraham ever came to be, I myself am!”